Obituary

 No hay anuncios

 It is thanks to Atanazov's passion that Coll gifted a piano to La Troballa, which has been the center of the tribute.
-From pianist to pianist, Míriam Vallès has evoked Drago as the person who taught her to smile.
-Like the rest of the artists who have played, the young pianist has recounted the day she met him.
-She hadn't played for five years and she gathered the courage to enter the Clínic, sit down, play the keys, and leave again.
-There was a second time and while she was playing and singing, she noticed a man with "matted hair and two large plastic bags" stop beside her and listen attentively.
-They ended up playing together, as with Manuel Agudo Rodríguez, a young master's student at the University of Barcelona, with whom he reviewed the Beatles' discography and planned to share projects that never came to fruition.
+From pianist to pianist, Míriam Vallès has evoked El Drago as the person who taught her to smile.
+Like the other artists who have performed, the young pianist explained the day she met him.
+She hadn't played for five years and gathered the courage to enter the Clínic, sit down, touch the keys, and leave again.
+There was a second time, and while she was playing and singing, she noticed a man with "messy hair and two large plastic bags" stop beside her and listen attentively.
+They ended up playing together, as with Manuel Agudo Rodríguez, a young master's student at the University of Barcelona, with whom he reviewed the Beatles' discography and planned to share projects that they never got to do.
 "It's one of the lessons he leaves me, to live without leaving anything undone," he said.

-A piece from the soundtrack of the film " has come out for Pilar Martos.
+A piece from the soundtrack of the movie has come out for Pilar Martos

 Cargando